localdevices/ORC-OS/README.md

 9. When the application asks "All existing data on '-your selected SD card-' will be erased.
 Are you sure you want to continue?", click on YES.
-10. When Raspberry OS Imager asks for your password, please provide this.
+10. When Raspberry OS Imager asks for your computer's root/super user password, please provide this.

 The SD card will now be prepared and verified.
 This will only take a few minutes.
 Time for a 🍵 or ☕.